Data vs classifiers, who wins?: Background

 \subsection{OpenMLCC-18 benchmark}

-The creation of appropriate benchmarks are key part of the research in ML.
-They are important pieces for the standardization of studies in the area, enabling the community to follow the progress over time, identify which problems are still a challenge and which algorithms are best for certain applications.
+The creation of appropriate benchmarks are a key part of the research in ML.
+They are important pieces for the standardization of studies in the area, thus enabling the community to follow the progress over time, to identify which problems are still a challenge and which algorithms are best for certain applications.
 The lack of standardized benchmarks available results in many studies using their own sets of pre-processed datasets in their own way.
-This condition makes it difficult to compare and reproduce the results obtained by these studies \citep{bischl2017openml}.
+This condition makes it difficult to compare and reproduce the results achieved by these studies \citep{bischl2017openml}.

 In this context, OpenML also has the advantage of providing several reference benchmarks, such as the OpenMLCC-18 \footnote{Link to access OpenML-CC18: \url{https://www.openml.org/s/99}}.
-Proposed by \citet{bischl2017openml}, OpenML-CC18 is a classification benchmark composed of 72 existing OpenML datasets from mid-2018 and which aims to address a series of requirements to create a complete reference set.
+Proposed by Bischl (2017) \cite{bischl2017openml}, OpenML-CC18 is a classification benchmark composed of 72 existing OpenML datasets from mid-2018 and which is aimed at addressing a series of requirements to create a complete reference set.
 In addition, it includes several datasets frequently used in benchmarks published in recent years.

-According to \citet{bischl2017openml}, the properties used to filter the datasets are: (a) Number of instances between 500 and 100,000; (b) Number of features up to 5000; (c) At least two classes targeted, where no class has less than 20 instances in total; (d) The proportion between minority and majority classes must be above 0.05; (e) Datasets cannot have been artificially generated; (f) Datasets must allow for randomization through a 10-field cross-validation; (g) No dataset can be a subset of another larger dataset; (h) All datasets must have some source or reference available; (i) No dataset should be perfectly classifiable by a single feature; (j) No dataset should allow a decision tree to achieve 100\% accuracy in a 10-field cross-validation task; (k) Datasets cannot have more than 5000 features after a \textit{one-hot-encoding} process on categorical features; (l) The datsets cannot have been created by binarizing regression or multiclass tasks; (m) No dataset can be sparse.
+According to Bischl \cite{bischl2017openml}, the properties used to filter the datasets are: (a) Number of instances between 500 and 100,000; (b) Number of features up to 5000; (c) At least two classes targeted, where no class has less than 20 instances in total; (d) The proportion between minority and majority classes must be above 0.05; (e) Datasets cannot have been artificially generated; (f) Datasets must allow for randomization through a 10-field cross-validation; (g) No dataset can be a subset of another larger dataset; (h) All datasets must have some source or reference available; (i) No dataset should be perfectly classifiable by a single feature; (j) No dataset should allow a decision tree to achieve 100\% accuracy in a 10-field cross-validation task; (k) Datasets cannot have more than 5000 features after a \textit{one-hot-encoding} process on categorical features; (l) The datsets cannot have been created by binarizing regression or multiclass tasks; (m) No dataset can be sparse.